Be candid to yourself and others about what’s most important to you in a voyage.

 Go cheap on sleeping arrangements so you can indulge on food and shopping.

 Budgeting should be fun if you get to keep one of your luxuries.
-Katie’s is her Starbucks cappuccinos.
+Katie’s is her Starbucks lattes.

 If time is short, plan a tour or two.
 There’s no shame in planned expeditions.
 You’d be amazed what can be covered and can even get a private tour.